Closeup of social media apps on phone home screen with a notification from Facebook, Instagram and Twitter

 Social Media

-Beasley Allen is a leader in the national litigation against social media giants like Facebook, Instagram, TikTok, Snapchat, and YouTube for their damaging effects on youth, schools, and government entities.
+Beasley Allen is a leader in national litigation against social media giants like Facebook, Instagram, TikTok, Snapchat, and YouTube for their damaging effects on youth, schools, and government entities.

 Digital Dilemma: Social Media Addiction